likicv/usysml-test-cases/README.md

-clarification, and/or strengthening of the SysML v2 specification; and (2) to assist the MBSE community of interest in the implementation of the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and issues for consideration.**
+clarification, and/or strengthening of the SysML v2 specification; and (2) to assist the MBSE community of interest in the implementation of the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and any issues for consideration.**

 To view all current test cases please click [here](/test_cases.md), and to download the summary PDF file please click [here](/test_cases.pdf).